-3. Planned expenditure Academic year 2021/22 Improve classroom pedagogy, provide targeted support and support whole school strategies. i.
+3. Planned exper 3.
+Planned expenditure Academic year 2023/24 • Improve classroom pedagogy, provide targeted support and support whole school strategies. i.
 Quality of teaching for all Desired outcome Chosen action / approach What is the evidence and rationale for this choice?
 How will you ensure it is implemented well?
-Staff lead Review of 2021-22 A. To narow the gap in KS2 statutory results between pupil premuim and non-pupil premuim children.
+Staff lead Review of 2023/24 A. To narow the gap in KS2 statutory results between pupil premuim and non-pupil premuim children.
 Targeted use of interventions for pupil premium children bespoke to the individual needs of children.
-Covid recovery interventions 3 times per week Leicester Inference Project Maths recovery Intervention.
-Writing Intervention.
-Year 6 teacher boosters spring 2022.
-Teacher appraisal.
-Summer 2021 Teacher Assessment pupil progress data shows that non-pupil premium children achieved higher than pupil premium children.
-Use of pupil premium funds and covid recovery funds for support staff to target particular gaps identified during pupil progress meetings for children entitled to pupil premium funding.
+3 times per week Leicester Inference Project Maths Intervention.
+Writing Intervention Teacher appraisal.
+Summer 2024 Teacher Assessment pupil progress data shows that non-pupil premium children achieved higher than pupil premium children.
+Use of pupil premium funds for support staff to target particular gaps identified during pupil progress meetings for children entitled to pupil premium funding.
 Intervention data shows that interventions are effective in narrowing the gaps.
-Monitoring of Interventions with pupil progress data, i.e. assessment at the beginning of the intervention and assessment data at the end of the Intervention.
-Emma Hill/Patri ck Fenwick/ Amy Davies Pupil progress shows that interventions have been effective in achieving accelerated progress, including children achieving greater depth standard or achieving a higher scaled score from a KS1 WTS or BLW to M at KS2.
+Monitoring of Inter- ventions with pupil progress data, i.e. as- sessment at the begin- ning of the interven- tion and assessment data at the end of the Intervention.
+Emma Hill/Tom Bolan- Ashwort h/Amy Davies Pupil progress shows that interventions have been effective in achieving accelerated progress, including children achieving greater depth standard or achieving a higher scaled score from a KS1 WTS or BLW to ARE at KS2.